 - Go to a local emergency room to be evaluated.

 - Document the symptoms.
-If you are caring for a loved one who you believe may has suffered a head injury, watch for the symptoms listed above.
+If you are caring for a loved one who you believe may have suffered a head injury, watch for the symptoms listed above.

-Let the Fitch Law Firm fight for you
+Let the Attorneys at the Fitch Law Firm LLC Fight for You

 Your initial consultation with us is free.
-We will discuss your situation with you, and evaluate the options available.
-If you need to talk to a Columbus, Ohio, attorney about your possible brain and spinal cord injury case, call us at our toll-free number, 855-LAW-OHIO, or fill out our free online personal injury case consultation form.
+We will discuss your brain injury situation with you and evaluate the options available.
+If you need to talk to a Columbus, Ohio, attorney about your possible brain and spinal cord injury case, call us or fill out our free online personal injury case consultation form.